Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 And if you want to be a part of a dedicated retirement community, you’re in luck, because some of the best are in Arizona, including:

-Is Arizona a Good State to Retire in? – FAQ
+Is Arizona a Good State to Retire in? — FAQs

 A:

-Arizona is considered a retiree friendly state.
-It does not tax Social Security retirement benefits, and the property taxes are relatively low.
+Arizona is considered a retiree-friendly state.
+When it comes to Arizona retirement taxes, there’s no tax on Social Security retirement benefits, and the property taxes are relatively low.
 There are also plenty of 55+ communities to get involved in, along with great hospitals and healthcare systems located around the state.

 A: